6 Things to Know Before Buying New Church Chairs

 However, that doesn’t mean that you should discount some of the benefits of imported chairs.

 The Bertolini Impressions Chair is made in the US.
-The Bertolini Millennia and Essentials Chairs are imported from overseas.
+The Bertolini Essentials V2 Chair is imported from overseas.
 We manufacture chairs in a variety of locations to make sure there is a chair for every preference and every budget.

 Frame Style & Durability